ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/list/ListDeleteAt.md

 Deletes an element from a list.

+Returns a copy of the list, without the specified element.

 ## Method Signature

 ```
 ListDeleteAt(list=[string], position=[numeric], delimiter=[string], includeEmptyFields=[boolean], multiCharacterDelimiter=[boolean])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|